nahuelsiemaszko/facial-expression-recognition/README.md

 1. Ensure Python 3 (or later) is installed.
 If not, download and install it from [python.org](https://www.python.org/downloads/).

-2. Clone the repository using a terminal or command prompt:
+2. Using a terminal or command prompt, clone the repository:

     ```bash
     git clone https://github.com/nahuelsiemaszko/facial-expression-recognition.git